shxziia/Deployment-and-Integration-of-Wazuh-SIEM-/README.md

 <img width="1912" height="813" alt="image" src="https://github.com/user-attachments/assets/3eea186c-c4a4-4c1c-b50b-8f23fe2b81bd" />

 The results show repeated failed login attempts coming from the same source within a short timeframe.
-This patterns indicates potential brute force or credential guessing behaviour.
-Multiple events across time where correlated with source attributes to distinguish between isolated login failures and repeated suspicious authentication activity.
+This pattern indicates potential brute force or credential guessing behaviour.
+Multiple events across time were correlated with source attributes to distinguish between isolated login failures and repeated suspicious authentication activity.
 This shows that SIEM tools support behavioural based threat detection rather than individual event analysis.

 ### SOC Dashboard

 We created a SOC dashboard in Wazuh to visualise and monitor security events.
 The dashboard presents key security metrics in a clear and attainable way.
-To show failed login attempts over time we created a line chart and to source the top IP addresses involved in suspicious activity, we demonstrated it in a bar chart.We also created a pie chart to represent the distribution of different types of security alerts based on severity and event category.
+To show failed login attempts over time we created a line chart and to source the top IP addresses involved in suspicious activity, we demonstrated it in a bar chart.
+We also created a pie chart to represent the distribution of different types of security alerts based on severity and event category.
 The dashboard allowed us to convert raw log data into meaningful visual insights.
 This makes it easier to identify patterns and potential security threats within the environment.

 SOC Dashboard: